revankumarz/exoscout/README.md

 1. **lightcurve** - fetch a TESS light curve (Lightkurve/MAST), clean/flatten,
    run a Box Least Squares transit search, phase-fold at the best period.
-2. **vetting** - odd/even depth, secondary eclipse, depth-SNR checks to catch eclipsing binaries and noise.
+2. **vetting** - odd/even depth, secondary eclipse, depth-SNR and period-alias checks to catch eclipsing binaries, noise and wrong ephemerides.
 The transit-vetting CNN plugs in via `cnn_score`.
+See [Vetting statistics](#vetting-statistics) for how the significances are defined.
 3. **archive** - NASA Exoplanet Archive TAP (TOI + confirmed tables): *"is this already known?"* plus coordinates and stellar parameters.
 4. **stellar** - SIMBAD object-type lookup (catches known eclipsing binaries).